cpuwolf/Quickmadedevice/README.md

 ![qmdev](img/qmdevinstaller.gif)

-## Auto Key assignment
+## Auto Key assignment (not a must)

-under X-Plane plugin menu, you can find qmdev plugin, there is QMCP737C auto key assignment window, follow the window to automatically assign 104 buttons
+starting from V4.0, auto key assignment is used to clear your native X-Plane 11 key assginment under X-Plane plugin menu, you can find qmdev plugin, there will shows up a auto key assignment window, follow the window to automatically clear buttons

 ![qmdev](img/autokey.JPG)